Encumeada

 By Air

-The nearest airport is **Cristiano Ronaldo Madeira International Airport** (FNC), located approximately 35 kilometers from Encumeada.
-Upon arrival, you can rent a car or take a taxi to reach your destination.
+The closest airport is Cristiano Ronaldo Madeira International Airport (FNC), approximately 35 kilometers from Encumeada.
+Upon arrival, renting a car or taking a taxi is recommended to reach your destination.

 By Car

-Driving in Madeira can be an adventure due to its winding roads and steep inclines.
-If you’re comfortable with mountain driving, renting a car is a fantastic way to explore the island, including Encumeada.
+Driving in Madeira can be challenging due to its winding roads and steep inclines.
+If you’re comfortable with mountain driving, renting a car is an excellent way to explore the island, including Encumeada.

 Public Transport